pkdone/MongoSecurityPlaypen/README.md

     $ vagrant ssh dbnode1

-Each mongod process is running as a service using the generated configuration file, including Security settings, at: /etc/mongod.conf
+Each mongod process is running as a service using the generated configuration file /etc/mongod.conf, including Security settings - to view, simply run:

+    $ less /etc/mongod.conf

 The output log for each mongod process is viewable at /var/log/mongod/mongod.conf - this needs to viewed as the 'mongod' OS user eg.: